Singapore

 Required

-Required (can use a service provider)
+Required (must use a licensed agent)

 Three ways to start a business in Singapore from overseas